diazrenata/squareone/README.md

 # squareone

-Analyses supporting the ms "Maintenance of community function through compensation breaks down over time in a desert rodent community".
+Analyses supporting Diaz and Ernest, "Maintenance of community function through compensation breaks down over time in a desert rodent community".
 The preprint is currently available on bioRxiv at: https://doi.org/10.1101/2021.10.01.462799

 Repository structure: